Cecilapp/URL/README.md

 ## License

-_Cecil/URL_ is a free software distributed under the terms of the MIT license.
+_URL_ is a free software distributed under the terms of the MIT license.

 © [Arnaud Ligny](https://arnaudligny.fr)